Urbana-Lincoln Hotel-Lincoln Square Mall

 The Urbana-Lincoln Hotel - Lincoln Square Mall is a historic building complex located at 300 South Broadway Avenue in Urbana, Illinois.
 The Tudor Revival style hotel was built in 1923.
-In 1964, the mall was built as an extension of the hotel; it was one of the first fully enclosed shopping malls in Illinois.
+In 1964, the mall was built as an extension of the hotel and was one of the first fully enclosed shopping malls in Illinois.
 The hotel, the mall, and the building complex was listed on the National Register of Historic Places in 2006.